rajs96/ULMFiT-Twitter-US-Airline-Sentiment/README.md

-# ULMFiT Twitter Sentiment Analysis - US Airlines
+# Demistifying ULMFiT - A state-of-the-art transfer learning approach for NLP

+## The problem
+Many people are interested in getting into machine learning research, but in practice, it can be difficult to know how and when to apply cutting-edge techniques.
+There are several reasons for this:
+- Reading research papers is hard.
+- It can be hard to find well-explained code implementations.
+Very high barrier to entry.
+- As more complex methods are used, interpretability flies out the window.
+We start to forget why we're doing things, which is a very bad thing.
+- Reading papers usually assumes background knowledge, which leads to the reader to another dilemma of "what do I need to understand to understand this concept, and what resources to I need to visit to gain this understanding?"

+## The solution
+The truth is, there isn't one solution.
+You'll learn a lot from grinding through paper implementations yourself.
+But there are certain strategies that can make the process easier and more fun: that's what I've tried to illustrate in this repository.
+We're going to go through a very relevant and practical AI technique called ULMFiT.

-In this repo, we're going to apply a ULMFiT approach to predict sentiment towards an airline based on a Tweet.
+In particular, we're going to apply a ULMFiT approach to predict sentiment towards an airline based on a Tweet.
 The ULMFiT approach was devised by Jeremy Howard and Sebastian Ruder, and it's essentially a transfer learning approach for NLP.

-I wanted to focus as much as I could on explanations that were both intuitive and detailed.
-If you're not particularly advanced with deep learning and reading research papers, it can be really hard to balance out all the moving parts in a cutting-edge AI problem/solution.
-I'm confident that anybody can do it, but the process can be inefficient and frustrating if you don't know what you're looking for.

 **This repo focuses on the problem-solving, intuitions, and actual process of applying ULMFiT to a novel problem**.

+**Important note:** This repo was not created to undermine or replace the work that Howard and Ruder have done.
+It's simply my own interpretation/explanation of their method, which I hope will help others gain a better intuition of cutting-edge machine learning research.

 There are three notebooks in this repo that are of interest: